Markusgp/Untangle/README.md

 #### Step-by-step guide

-First you must open a terminal and go to the project you wish to analyze with the command
+First you must open a terminal as administrator and go to the project you wish to analyze with the command
 ```
 cd ${project-to-analyze}
 ```